bt3gl/building_blog/content/intro_wireshark.md

 * **Fragment offset**:  identification of whether a packet is a fragment.

 * **Time to Live**: definition of the lifetime of the packet, measured in hops/seconds through routers.
-A TTL is defined when a packet is created, and generally is decremented by 1 every time the packet is forwarded by a router.
+A TTL is defined when a packet is created and generally is decremented by 1 every time the packet is forwarded by a router.

 * **Protocol**: identification of the type of packet coming next in the sequence.